-Planning Commission Final Order File no. CPA 2016-002 The proposed housing policies meet the requirements of Goal 10 and the statutes and administrative rules that implement it (ORS 197.295 to 197.314, ORS 197.475 to 197.490, and OAR 600-008).
+Planning Commission Final Order File no. CPA 2016-002 Applicant: City of Talent Page 4 The proposed housing policies meet the requirements of Goal 10 and the statutes and administrative rules that implement it (ORS 197.295 to 197.314, ORS 197.475 to 197.490, and OAR 600-008).
 Goal 10 requires incorporated cities conduct an inventory of buildable residential lands and ensure adequate numbers of housing units are available within price and rent ranges commensurate with the financial capabilities of its households.